 There is no direct link between levels of debt and rates of economic growth

 There can be circumstances when high debt levels act as a constraint on economic growth.
 If markets were really concerned about the ability of the government to repay, it may cause higher bond yields, lower confidence and reduce investment.
 However, if a country has its own Central Bank, there are not many examples of countries of actually have these rapidly rising bond yields in response to debt fears.

-It depends why the government is borrowing.
+It depends on why the government is borrowing.
 Is the government borrowing to finance public investment or is it borrowing because of a rapidly ageing population and the need to spend more on pensions and health care.

 Is monetary policy accommodative?
 If government debt is high, but there is a tightening of monetary policy and overvalued exchange rate, then you would expect lower growth.
-High debt, but expansionary monetary policy would give different result.
+High debt, but expansionary monetary policy would give a different result.

 What is the past record of the country?
 A country with no history of default may be able to borrow substantially more than a country with a track record of default

-Is there a patriotic incentive to buy debt? e.g. in World wars, the UK was able to tap patriotic sentiment to sell bonds and finance government debt at low interest rates.
+Is there a patriotic incentive to buy debt? e.g. in World wars, the UK was able to tap patriotic sentiment to sell bonds and finance government debt at low-interest rates.

 Do investors fear inflation?
 If savers fear, high debt will be inflated away, they may refuse to buy bonds